jxxcarlson/blockParser/README.md

                   # the result is placed in register M
 ```

-Next, we compute the parse tree of the text in M:
+Next, we compute the parse tree of the text in M. The symbol
+‡ stands for a newline.

 ```
 > p m
 register M parse tree: